Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \subsection{Quantitative Analysis}

 We define 10 different statistical measures (Table~\ref{tbl:quantitativeResults}) to compare $\pi_{spray}$ and $\pi_{mimicry}$ curves in terms of their accuracy, aesthetic, and effort in curve creation.
 We consistently use the non-parametric Wilcoxon signed rank test for all quantitative measures instead of a parametric test such as the paired $t$-test, since the recorded data for none of our measures was normally distributed (normality hypothesis rejected via the Kolmogorov-Smirnov test, $p<.005$).
+In addition, we analyze users' tendency to mimic the target strokes and consistency between repeated strokes in Appendix~\ref{app:quantitative}.